-Questions Answers Date/Version 1.
-Where can I find training The CPUC provides Subgrantee Selection Process Feb 11, information?
-Where will slide training and technical support, which can be found on 2025/V. 1.0 decks be posted for access the CPUC BEAD Program website . after webinars?
-Presentation materials and video recordings can be found on the CPUC BEAD events page .
+Questions Answers Date/Version 1 Where can I find training The CPUC provides Subgrantee Selection Process Feb 11, information?
+Where will slide training and technical support, which can be found on 2025/V. 1.0 decks be posted for access the CPUC BEAD Program website and the BEAD Updated after webinars?
+Subgrantee Selection Process webpage.
+April 29, 2025 Presentation materials and video recordings can be found on the CPUC BEAD Events webpage and the BEAD Subgrantee Selection Process webpage .